Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

 Using the following self-care strategies, you can feel your best during Virgo season.

 Virgo Wellness Mantras:

 - If it affects my mind, it affects my body

-- Find beauty in the imperfections
+- Find beauty in imperfections

 Virgo Stress-Reducing Allies:

-- Moving your body
+- Move your body

-- Breaking large projects into smaller steps
+- Break large projects into small steps